TomK32/APRI50/FEATURES.md

 * [0.4] Raise and lower terrain (`d` and `u`)
 * [0.4] Contourlines to indicate slopes and valleys
 * [0.4] Replace randomized points with grid that's been slightly randomize, for now.
+* Energy (generator and distribution, store it in inventories or directly on entities)
 * River object to draw bezier curves rather than lines from center to center
 * [soon] Place cliffs and rocks where the land is very steep
+* Vehicles leaving tracks
 * View mode: Colour polygons depending on height
-* Energy (generator and distribution, store it in inventories or directly on entities)
 * Don't always show minerals on the surface, makes prospecting more important
 * Put notes, landmarks and drawings (all on a sign) on the map
 * Generate new map chunks during exploration